Nachiket27p/Prolog-Shortest-Path/README.md

 Constain instructions on how how to query the prolog programs q3.pl and q4.pl.

 > ## Question 3 (q3.pl)
 The program for question 3 is the contents q3.pl.
 The program/database represents the following relations;
-*the relationship between *
 1. There are two OS-linked manufacturers.
 Apple and Microsoft.
 2. Apple makes Macbooks, iPads, and iPhones, the first two of which are computers.
 3. Microsoft makes the Surface series of com- puters, as well as the Zune music player.
 4. The Macbooks come in 15 and 13 inch models and are